SWPhantom/sbtrans/README.md

 ## Contact Us

-You can reach us through our Facebook group ComplingFTW or our Facebook group email address: complingftw@groups.facebook.com.
+You can reach us through our Facebook group ComplingFTW.

 ## License